-Champaign County RPC Head Start/Early Head Start Early Childhood Mental Health Services \$214,668
+Champaign County RPC Head Start/Early Head Start Early Childhood Mental Health Services \$209,906

-Support from an Early Childhood Mental Health Assistant including: assisting teaching staff and parents in writing individualized social-emotional goals to include in lesson plans for children identified through screening; developing with parents and teaching staff an Individual Success Plan for children who exhibit challenging behaviors; offering teachers social and emotional learning strategies; monitoring children's progress and outcomes; and providing information to families and staff.
+Support from an Early Childhood Mental Health Assistant includes assisting teaching staff and parents in writing individualized social-emotional goals to include in lesson plans for children identified through screening; developing with parents and teaching staff an Individual Success Plan for children who exhibit challenging behaviors; offering teachers social and emotional learning strategies; monitoring children's progress and outcomes; and providing information to families and staff.
 Facilitation of meetings with a child's parent(s) and teaching staff throughout the process of the child receiving services as well as supporting parents and teaching staff with resources, training, coaching, and modeling.
+Utilization targets: 50 TPC, 80 NTPC, 1800 SC, 5 CSE, 50 Other